dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 **Important Note** - RosettaFold All Atom will fail on inorganic ligands (e.g. iron/sulfur clusters).
 Solution is to change "mmff94" forcefield to "uff" in rf2aa/data/parsers.py (GitHub issue for more information: https://github.com/baker-laboratory/RoseTTAFold-All-Atom/issues/86)

 ```
-# Make a copy of the original code and then replcae 'mmff94' with 'uff'
+# make a copy of the original code and then replace 'mmff94' with 'uff'
 cp ~/bin/RoseTTAFold-All-Atom/rf2aa/data/parsers.py ~/bin/RoseTTAFold-All-Atom/rf2aa/data/parsers_original.py
 sed -i 's/mmff94/uff/g' ~/bin/RoseTTAFold-All-Atom/rf2aa/data/parsers.py
 ```

 d.
 Generate a configuration file for a protein polymer + small molecules called 'hydABC_polymer_molecule.yaml'

+Each heterotrimer of the [FeFe] enzyme has a total of seven [4Fe–4S] clusters (including the subcluster of the H-cluster) and four [2Fe–2S] clusters, plus a flavin mononucleotide and a zinc ion.

 ```
 emacs hydABC_polymer_molecule.yaml